Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

+- Cleveland's games this season have gone over 37 points nine of 16 times.

-- Cleveland and its opponents have gone over the current 37.5-point total in nine of 16 games (56.2%) this season.
+- Cincinnati's games have gone over 37 points in 14 of 16 chances this season.

+- The two teams combine to score 48.3 points per game, 11.3 more than the total in this contest.

-- Browns games this season feature an average total of 45.9 points, a number 8.4 points higher than Sunday's over/under.
+- The average total in Browns games this season is 45.9, 8.9 points above Sunday's total of 37.

-- In 2021, games involving the Bengals have averaged a total of 46.6 points, 9.1 more than the set over/under in this contest.
+- In 2021, games involving the Bengals have averaged a total of 46.6 points, 9.6 more than the set total in this contest.

 Browns stats and trends

+- In Cleveland's 16 games this year, it has seven wins against the spread.

-- The Browns have been favored by 6 points or more three times this season and covered the spread in one of them.
+- This season, the Browns have just one against the spread win in four games as a favorite of 5.5 points or more.

-- Cleveland's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- Cleveland's games this year have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- Cleveland is 3-3 against the spread and 4-2 overall in games when it scores more than 22.2 points.
+- When Cleveland puts up more than 22.2 points, it is 3-3 against the spread and 4-2 overall.

-- In games that Cleveland picks up more than 349.3 yards, the team is 5-2 against the spread and 4-3 overall.
+- Cleveland is 5-2 against the spread and 4-3 overall when the team totals more than 349.3 yards.

-- The Browns have turned the ball over 20 times this season, one more turnover than the Bengals have forced (19).
+- This year, the Browns have turned the ball over 20 times, one more than the Bengals' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Bengals.